-Standard Emerging Establishing Embedding Enhancing Prompts (EMG) (EST) (EMB) (ENH) Sub-headings of the each of the Teachers' Standards DfE 2012 BCU formative feedback guidance to indicate the trainee's achievement against the Standard.
-Attainment at this level by the end of training indicates failure to meet the expectations for the award of QTS.
-BCU formative feedback guidance, based on UCET / NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS BCU formative feedback guidance, based on UCET / NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS with a 'good' grade.
-BCU formative feedback guidance, based on UCET / NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS with an 'outstanding' grade.
+Standard Emerging Establishing Embedding Enhancing Prompts (EMG) (EST) (EMB) (ENH) Sub-headings of BCU formative BCU formative BCU formative BCU formative the each of the feedback feedback feedback feedback Teachers' guidance to guidance, based guidance, based guidance, based Standards indicate the on UCET / on UCET / on UCET / DfE 2012 trainee's achievement against the Standard.
+Attainment at this level by the end of training indicates failure to meet the expectations for the award of NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS with a 'good' grade.
+NASBTT guidance on the attainment required to make the judgement for the recommendation for the award of QTS with an 'outstanding' grade.